wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/Dimension_reduction.rst

       ## create a shared nearest neighbor network (sNN), where k is the number of k neighbors to use
       testobj <- createNearestNetwork(gobject = testobj, dimensions_to_use = 1:15, k = 15)

-Cells can be clustered in Giotto Suite using k-means, Leiden, or Louvain clustering.
+Cells can be clustered in Giotto using k-means, Leiden, or Louvain clustering.
 These clustering algorithms return cluster information within cell_metadata, which is named accordingly by default.
 The name may be changed by providing the name argument, as shown in the code